-By 31 December, 29 out of 33 councils in Greater Sydney had submitted Implementation and Delivery Plans (IDP), or equivalent strategic works program, to implement their local housing strategies.
-This includes an additional 11 IDPs submitted in the December quarter.
+All Greater Sydney councils have a local housing strategy (LHS) in place.
+By 31 March, 32 out of 33 councils in Greater Sydney have submitted Implementation and Delivery Plans (IDP), or equivalent strategic works program, to implement their local housing strategies.
+One remaining council (Ku-ring-gai) has indicated it will not be submitting an IDP.

 Stage 2: Zoning

-In the December quarter, 16,312 rezoning lots were approved in NSW, with 79% of these in Greater Sydney and 21% in regional NSW.
+In the March quarter, 3,000 lots were rezoned in NSW, with 20% of these in Greater Sydney and 80% in regional NSW.
+This included:

-The department is closely monitoring scheduled rezonings that can contribute to the 2-year target to June 2024 of 100,000 rezoning lots approved, and to provide a buffer to mitigate against rezonings that may not progress.
+The department is closely monitoring scheduled rezonings that can contribute to the 2-year target of 100,000 lots rezoned by June 2024, and to provide a buffer to address the impact of rezonings that may not progress.